For the first time in two years, city leaders throughout the

 comprehensive fire prevention plan.

-inclusive community.
-While diversity and inclusivity have long
+diverse, inclusive community.
+While diversity and

 One-third of California’s TK-12 students perform below grade